joknarf/pywebexec/README.md

 $ curl http://myhost:8080/commands/<command_id>/output -H "Accept: text/plain"
 ```

-## Add help to commands
+## Add markdown help to commands

 For each exposed command, you can add a help message by creating a file named `<command>.help` in the same directory as the command.
+The help message must be written in markdown.
 The help message is displayed:
 * in the web interface as tooltip when focused on param input field,
 * in the response when calling the API `/executables`